 radical bodhicitta is the awakened heart and mind of justice, liberation and transformative healing.

-it is the commitment to plant, water, and cultivate the seeds of skillful understanding and compassionate action that support our capacity:
+It is the commitment to the internal soul work of planting, watering, and cultivating the seeds of skillful understanding and compassionate action that support our capacity:

 to face the realities of bigotry, hate, oppression and white supremacy;